EpiceneDev/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    To hold an object (cookie) with keys/credentials that will allow access to a app and/or route designed to be private.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt is used to hash passwords.
+Hash is turning the password into a random string, and it is done only one way so cannot be unhashed.

 - [ ] What does bcrypt do to slow down attackers?

+    Hashing can be done a number of times.
+The number of times the hash is run (it can be run on itself), in effect, enlarges the "haystack" the hacker has to sift through to find the targeted info.

 - [ ] What are the three parts of the JSON Web Token?

+    Seperated by . the following composes a JWT.

+    1. Claims - the header and it's key: value pairs such as type of algorithym and type of token.

+    2. Payload - the data that is not sensitive like name, subject (often the id) and time info.

+    3. Verification/Signature - Where the secret on the server must match the incoming signature so that the server knows it hasn't been altered.

 ## Minimum Viable Product